Katie Steffes, MS, NBCT

 - “Token Materials” Misstep: Adding single teaching materials or images to represent an entire group of people.
 Examples include one baby with dark skin among many Caucasian babies or one book about a person in a wheelchair that stays on the shelf all year and is never read.

 - “Misinformation/Misrepresenting” Misstep: Using examples from one group’s country of origin to show about their life in the United States or focusing on a historic or stereotypical ritual dress or way of life.
-Examples include showing images about life in Vietnam to teach about Vietnam Americans or teaching all Native Americans/Indigenous people lived in teepees.
+Examples include showing images about life in Vietnam to teach about Vietnamese Americans or teaching all Native Americans/Indigenous people lived in teepees.

 All these ideas come from good intentions, but they can also be considered microaggressions.
 A microaggression is a subtle, sometimes unintentional statement, action, or incident that expresses prejudice and/or bias (Derman-Sparks et al., 2020, p.
 204).
 Being mindful of our words and actions, we can create more inclusive and equitable environments.